Basile-Terv/Bayesian_model_comparison/README.md

                  --result_folder=<path to save the results>
 ```

-Remark: We had to create './data/cifar100_subsets.npz' by ourselves as it was missing in the repository of the authors, as well as fixing other bugs in the code.
+Remark: We had to create `./Laplace_experiments/cifar/data/cifar100_subsets.npz` by ourselves as it was missing in the repository of the authors, as well as fixing other bugs in the code.

 Remark: Running those scripts takes a comparable amount of time to the proper training with the logml_<dataset>_<models>.py scripts as it is not parallelizable and mostly makes use of CPUs.

-Once you have run all these scripts, you can reproduce the plots of the original paper by running the Laplace_experiments/plot_neural_arch_search.ipynb notebook, where the last plot is to compared with the plots of Appendix H of the original paper.
+Once you have run all these scripts, you can reproduce the plots of the original paper by running the `Laplace_experiments/plot_neural_arch_search.ipynb` notebook, where the last plot is to compared with the plots of Appendix H of the original paper.
 We have only shown the results for CIFAR10 but the exact same functions can be used for CIFAR100 results by just adapting the files paths.

+Remark: the authors of the original paper and repo did not provide the code to reproduce their plots from Appendix H, we provide such code with this notebook.

 Remark: we did not have time to train resnets for other decay/prior values than $\lambda=100$.